Do you know who your beneficiaries are, and how your assets are titled?

-Joint ownership itself may be structured in different ways that may affect an estate plan.
+Joint ownership itself may be structured in different ways, which may affect an estate plan.
 Each type of joint ownership structure offers an undivided right to the use and enjoyment of the property.
 However, depending on the specific classification of joint ownership, the ultimate consequences of transfer at a joint owner’s death may vary.

-There are three basic ways to open a joint account, and each of them has distinct implications for estate planning depending on your situation:
+There are three basic ways to title a joint account, and each of them has distinct implications for estate planning, depending on your situation:

-Joint tenancy with right of survivorship: When one owner dies, property ownership transfers to the other owner(s) through the right of survivorship.
+Joint tenancy with rights of survivorship: When one owner dies, property ownership transfers to the surviving owner(s) through the right of survivorship.
 Probate may be avoided by jointly owning an account or property with another person––often, but not necessarily, a spouse.

-Tenancy by entirety: This is just like joint tenancy with right of survivorship, except that it applies only to married couples, along with same-sex couples in some states.
+Tenancy by entirety: This is similar to joint tenancy with rights of survivorship, except that it applies only to married couples, which would include married same-sex couples in some states.

-Tenancy in common: Unlike joint tenancy, with tenancy in common, when a joint owner dies, the joint owner’s interest in a property will become part of the joint owner’s estate and be passed on according to his or her will.
-A word of caution: Be careful in establishing a tenancy in common account, because it will likely lead to probate issues.
+Tenancy in common: Unlike joint tenancy with rights of survivorship, with tenancy in common, when a joint owner dies, that owner’s interest in the property will become part of the deceased owner’s estate and will be passed on according to his or her will.
+A word of caution: Be careful establishing a tenancy in common account, because it will likely lead to probate issues.

 Pitfall to avoid: beneficiary designations that don’t match your will